Comprehensive Guide to Newborn Photography Safety

 Camera Strap On!

 A lot of images are taken while I’m above the baby.
-So the baby is laying on the beanbag on his/her back and I’m directly on top of the baby with my camera.
+So the baby is lying on the beanbag on his/her back and I’m directly on top of the baby with my camera.
 I always wear a camera strap when I take these photos.
 Not sure if you are aware but the camera with the lens is pretty heavy.
 Heavier than a baby.
 So it’s super important to have it secured around the neck to avoid any accidents.
 And sometimes photographers wear fancier straps, with patterned or floral materials, but I would be aware of the materials of those straps.
 I thought about buying them as well, as they look pretty, but most of them don’t have a rubber bag that grips on the neck or shoulder so they can be dangerous.

 Baby Never Unattended

 When I take photos I’m always near the baby.
 The beanbag is the main working area and where the baby lays during the newborn photoshoot.
 It’s a safe place.
 The baby is placed in the centre and physically cannot go anywhere.
-However, I’m always at an arm-length distance in case the baby will slightly move or has those normal startle reflex.
+However, I’m always at an arm-length distance in case the baby will slightly move or has those normal startle reflexes.
 Being close allows me to quickly place a hand on the baby and reassure him/her.
 As they don’t have much control of their arms and legs, it’s important they feel secure.
-And promptly have a hand on them will soothe them and they avoid to wake up.
+And promptly having a hand on them will soothe them and they avoid waking up.
 Normally, I have all I need around me.
 However, if I need to grab another blanket or something I forgot, I always ask parents to be close to the baby and keep an eye.

 Baby safety.
 Black and white image of sleeping newborn on a beanbag with white blanket.